nekochiiUwU/Anoari-old/README.md

-This game is developed by nekochiitsu iRaiZz and tremisabdoul
+This game is developped by nekochiitsu iRaiZz and tremisabdoul